bnkamalesh/webgo/README.md

 router.Use(accessLog)
 ```

+You can add as many middleware as you want, middleware execution order is in the same order as
+they were added.
+Execution of the middlware is stopped if you do not call `next()`.

 ### Context

 Any app specific context can be set inside the router, and is available inside every request